Photo credit: Ametsoc.org

 Here are some of the common readings and symbols you’ll find around a weather station plot or on a weather map.
 Note, this list is not exhaustive as some maps show even more information, but this covers the basics without getting too deep into the weeds.
-We’ll go around the station plot example above in a clockwise fashion.
+We’ll go around the station plot example above in a clockwise fashion, covering each symbol.

 Wind Speed and Direction

 I think this is the most fun symbol on a station plot.
 Wind is indicated with a flag-shaped pattern.
 The direction the flag comes into the center circle is the direction the wind is going.
 To make sure I said that clearly, the direction of the flag in relation to the circle is the direction the wind is coming from.

 The lines and flags on the post indicate the wind speed in knots.
 For those unfamiliar, 10 knots is equivalent to 12 mph.
 A flag represents 50 knots, a line is 10 knots, and a half line is 5 knots.
 So, a post with a flag, a line, and a half line would indicate 50 + 10 + 5 = 65 knots.
 If the winds are calm, this would be indicated with another circle around the center circle.
 Here are some more examples of how wind speed is shown on a weather station model.